Sean Young

-Mary Sean Young (born November 20, 1959) is an American actress.
-She is particularly known for working in science-fiction films, although she has performed roles in a variety of genres.
+Sean Young (born Mary Sean Young, November 20, 1959) is an American actress.
+She is notable for starring in science-fiction and comedy films throughout the 1980s and 1990s, although she has performed in many genres.

-Young's early roles include the independent romance Jane Austen in Manhattan (1980) and the comedy feature Stripes (1981), the latter being a commercial success.
-Her breakthrough role was that of Rachael in Blade Runner (1982).
-She then portrayed the character of Chani in the science-fiction film Dune (1984), played lead female role in the neo-noir No Way Out (1987), and Kate in Wall Street (1987).
-She also had starring roles in the films Fatal Instinct (1993) and Ace Ventura: Pet Detective (1994).
+Young's first successful film was the comedy Stripes (1981).
+She rose to prominence for her roles in Blade Runner, Young Doctors in Love (both 1982), Dune (1984), No Way Out, Wall Street (both 1987), Hold Me, Thrill Me, Kiss Me (1992) and Ace Ventura: Pet Detective (1994).
+Since the 2000s, she has predominantly appeared in independent projects, with the exception of The Young and the Restless (2010–2011) and Blade Runner 2049 (2017).

 Early life

 Young was born in Louisville, Kentucky, the daughter of Donald Young Jr., a television producer and journalist, and Lee Guthrie (Mary Lee Kane), a screenwriter, public-relations executive, and journalist.

-This was followed by the Interlochen Arts Academy in Interlochen, Michigan.
+She was a student at the Interlochen Arts Academy in Interlochen, Michigan.
 She also attended the School of American Ballet in New York City.